zopefoundation/zope.testbrowser/src/zope/testbrowser/README.txt

     >>> browser.handleErrors
     True

-So when we tell the publisher not to handle the errors,
+So when we tell the application not to handle the errors,

     >>> browser.handleErrors = False

-we get a different, Zope internal error:
+we get a different, internal error from the application:

     >>> browser.open('http://localhost/invalid')
     Traceback (most recent call last):
     ...
     NotFound: /invalid

-NB: Setting the handleErrors attribute to False will only change
+NB: Setting the handleErrors attribute to False will only change anything if
-    anything if the http server you're testing is using Zope 3's publisher or can otherwise respond appropriately to an 'X-zope-handle-errors' header in requests.
+    the WSGI application obeys the wsgi.handleErrors or paste.throw_errors WSGI environment variables. i.e. it does not catch and handle the original exception when these are set appropriately.

 When the testbrowser is raising HttpErrors, the errors still hit the test.
 Sometimes we don't want that to happen, in situations where there are edge